Get all your Slam information here

 SLAM RULES1.
 Bout draw is at 7:15pm by Slammaster.

-2. This is a two-round poetry slam.
-8 poets cut to 4 poets for second round.
+2. This is a three-round poetry slam.
+12 cut to 6 poets cut to 3 poets for second round.
 Clean Slate.
-Second round reverse order of first round.
+First two round-cumulative.
+Final round is clean slate.

 4. No Tie for First.
 In the event that there is a tie for first, then each poet tied for first place will perform one additional poem.
 A coin flip will determine order.
 Judges will vote for the winner by writing down the name of the poet who they believe should win.